What Is an ITIN and Do

 Applicants are required to identify themselves on the W-7 as one of the following.

-Gregory Finkelson, our Attorneys at ACS Law Offices, and our entire staff at American Corporate Services, Inc., are prepared to answer your questions about ITINs and assure that you have all the information necessary to secure one if you need one.
+Gregory Finkelson, our Attorneys at ACS Law Offices, and our entire staff at ACS Law Offices, Inc., are prepared to answer your questions about ITINs and assure that you have all the information necessary to secure one if you need one.

 Disclaimer: The article contains general information and does not include legal advice on a particular case.